khizar-anjum/mPowerAnalysis/README.md

 <nobr>The project is regarding early diagnosis of Parkinson's disease.
 Parkinson’s is a neurodegenerative disease that can affect a person’s  movement, speech, dexterity, and cognition.
 Physicians primarily diagnose Parkinson’s disease by performing a clinical assessment of symptoms.
 However, misdiagnoses are common.
 One factor that contributes to misdiagnoses is that the symptoms of Parkinson’s disease may not be prominent at the  time the clinical assessment is performed [1].
 Therefore, we are working on a deep learning approach to distinguish healthy patients from Parkinson’s  patients using open-source data from mPower study [2].
 This data consists of four different activities which are walking, tapping, memory and voice.
 Previous work on this data has achieved very impressive performance i.e. 0.85 area under characteristic curve [1].
 This previous work uses expert hand-crafted features [3] which may be limiting the full potential of this data as these features can be suboptimal.
 Our goal is to implement end-to-end deep learning algorithm in order to explore the options for better discrimination between healthy and Parkinson’s patients.</nobr>
 </dl>

+## How to Use this code?
+All contributions or usage of this code is welcome.
+Please contact me if you have any questions about the project.

 ## References
 [1] Schwab, Patrick, and Walter Karlen.
 "PhoneMD: Learning to Diagnose Parkinson's Disease from Smartphone Data." arXiv preprint arXiv:1810.01485 (2018).